-- (2) The immersion depth of the lead terminal should be more than 1.5mm apart from the device.
-When using flow-soldering, be careful to avoid immersing the package in the solder bath. - (3) It is not recommended to reuse the device after it is removed from the circuit board.
-There is a possibility that the removed device was subjected to thermal or mechanical damage during the removal process.
+- The immersion depth of the lead terminal should be more than 1.5mm apart from the device.
+During dip soldering, be careful to avoid immersing the package in the solder bath. - It is not recommended to reuse the product after it is removed from the printed circuit board because there is a possibility that the removed product was subjected to thermal or mechanical damage during the removal process.

-2. Mounting to heat sink
+2. Mounting to Heat Sink